alexdjango23/coursera/README.md

 # Hi student, the reason i am not using Mode, is because as free user i cannot enable external sharing.
-So you wont be able to open the link.
+This is the shortcoming of the course set-up.
+Note that in order to share a Mode link with external views, you have to pay to be a premium account.

-Please see answers below.
+# Please see answers below.
 You can copy and paste the code into Mode to validate the result.
-Obviously i wont be able to include graphs that i created into Github.
-Please be kind in your review.
-I did created two bar charts.
-I just cannot include it due to the shortcomings of this course assignment set-up.
+You can find the table and charts under the Files section on the left hand side.

 1. We are running an experiment at an item-level, which means all users who visit will see the same page, but the layout of different item pages may differ.
 Compare this table to the assignment events we captured for user_level_testing.